droodman/Model-filtration/README.md

 The model is fit with (penalized) maximum likelihood to large data sets of _z_ statistics from ~8 different studies.
 It is implemented in Julia.
 Running it should only require [installing Julia](https://julialang.org/downloads), launching Julia, downloading and unzipping this archive, and `include("path/to/archive/src/Model publication distortion.jl")`.

-The program produces output like this:
+The program produces output like this ("true z" = signal-to-noise ratio):
 <img width="799" alt="image" src="https://github.com/droodman/Model-filtration/blob/main/output/GW2%20all.png" />

 # Micro model schematic